LoopKit/loopdocs/docs/troubleshooting/mlab_cleanup.md

 * (Users coming directly from a Heroku click will see the screen below.
 If you had to login to mLab with a name and password, you will first see a line with your MongoDB database.
 Click on your database name to see the screen below with all the collection names.)

     Your various collections are shown, similar to the screen shot below.
 The amount of data each collection is using is listed to the far right of each collection’s line.
-I recommend emptying the “loop” collection first and then "devicestatus" to free up database storage.
+I recommend emptying the “loop” collection first (if you have one, some people won't) and then "devicestatus" to free up database storage.
 If you need any of the information in the database, you may want to do a selective delete of data.
 For example, if you are headed into an endocrinologist appointment and want to print out recent Nightscout reports to take with you.
 Eventually you may need to empty more collections.
 It should be awhile though, as the other collections are significantly smaller and will take a long time to fill.

     Click on a collection’s name to open it.